-The PBS-3 Vertical-Wheel® Bioreactor System (PBS-3) is a single-use bioreactor intended primarily for the culture of mammalian cells and the production of cell-derived biologicals.
-It consists of a non-disposable PBS-3 Bioreactor and a Vertical-Wheel® Bioreactor Single-Use Vessel Assembly (vessel).
-The PBS-3 Bioreactor and vessel are designed to interface closely with each other and to function as an integrated system.
+The PBS-3 SUS Vertical-Wheel[®] Bioreactor System (PBS-3 SUS) is a single-use bioreactor intended primarily for the culture of mammalian cells and the production of cell-derived biologicals.
+It consists of a non-disposable PBS-3 SUS Bioreactor and a Vertical-Wheel[®] Bioreactor Single-Use Vessel Assembly (vessel).
+The PBS-3 SUS Bioreactor and vessel are designed to interface closely with each other and to function as an integrated system.

-This PBS-3 Vertical-Wheel® Bioreactor System provides all of the necessary process measurement and control features to ensure necessary conditions for the successful cultivation of cells.
-The PBS-3 consists of: an interface for the vessel; an industrial controller; a four-gas module; a vessel heater; a vessel temperature sensor; DO and pH transducers; a level sensor; sampling, medium, and addition pumps; a touchscreen interface; and an exhaust filter oven.
+This PBS-3 SUS Vertical-Wheel[®] Bioreactor System provides all of the necessary process measurement and control features to ensure necessary conditions for the successful cultivation of cells.
+The PBS-3 SUS consists of: an interface for the vessel; an industrial controller; a four-gas module; a vessel heater; a vessel temperature sensor; single-use DO and pH transducers; a level sensor; sampling, medium, and addition pumps; a touchscreen interface; and an exhaust filter oven.
 It is able to control all critical cell culture parameters, such as agitation, temperature, DO, and pH.

-The Vertical-Wheel® Bioreactor Single-Use Vessel is a uniquely shaped rectangular vessel with a round bottom incorporating the Vertical-Wheel® impeller, which has side paddles, vanes, and a hub.
+The Vertical-Wheel[®] Bioreactor Single-Use Vessel is a uniquely shaped rectangular vessel with a round bottom incorporating the Vertical-Wheel[®] impeller, which has side paddles, vanes, and a hub.
 The vessel's shape is designed to work with the vertical impeller to offer excellent mixing and homogeneous particle suspension with very low shear stress using minimal power input.
+The vessel comes pre-installed with a DO port, DO sensor spot, single-use pH probe, and single-use thermal well.